Joe Flacco: New York Jets (second stint)

-2021 season
+2021

 On October 25, 2021, the Eagles traded Flacco back to the Jets for a conditional sixth-round draft pick, after Jets starting quarterback Zach Wilson suffered a knee injury.
-Flacco served as a backup to Mike White and Josh Johnson for his first three games back with the Jets, coming into the Week 10 game against the Buffalo Bills in relief of White.
+Flacco served as a backup to Mike White and Josh Johnson for his first three games back with the Jets, coming into the Week 10 game against the Bills in relief of White.
 He completed all three of his pass attempts for 47 yards and a touchdown.
-On November 17, 2021, Flacco was named the starting quarterback for the Jets' Week 11 game against the Miami Dolphins.
+On November 17, 2021, Flacco was named the starting quarterback for the Jets' Week 11 game against the Dolphins.
 He was placed on the reserve/COVID-19 list by the Jets on November 23 as a close contact with White, who tested positive for COVID-19.
 Flacco was activated on November 30.

-2022 season
+2022

 On March 16, 2022, Flacco re-signed with the Jets for one year and $3.5 million.
 He was announced as the starter for the first three weeks of the season due to an injury to starter Zach Wilson.
-Making the start in Week 1 against his former team, the Baltimore Ravens, Flacco completed 37 of 59 passes for 307 yards, a touchdown, and an interception as the Jets lost 9–24.
-During Week 2 against the Cleveland Browns, Flacco finished with 307 passing yards and four touchdowns.
+Making the start in Week 1 against his former team, the Baltimore Ravens, Flacco completed 37 of 59 passes for 307 yards, a touchdown, and an interception as the Jets lost 24–9.
+During Week 2 against the Browns, Flacco finished with 307 passing yards and four touchdowns.
 With 1:22 left of regulation, trailing 30–17, Flacco made a 66-yard touchdown pass to Corey Davis and the Jets successfully executed an onside kick, allowing Flacco to throw another touchdown with 14 seconds left in their 31–30 win.
 It was his first winning start since the 2019 season.
+On October 30, before the week 8 game against the Patriots, Flacco was demoted to third string in favor of Mike White.
 After watching Mike White and Zach Wilson start from Week 4 until Week 17, Flacco was renamed the starter for the season finale after White was ruled out with five broken ribs.